GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 ## Serverless Native

-GlareDB has always been designed to be serverless.
-Storage and compute are independently scalable and compute nodes are multi-tenant.
-Any GlareDB process in the cloud can be allocated for units of work, meaning that queries can be partitioned and distributed in parallel.
+GlareDB is built from the bottom up with serverless operation and delivery in mind.
+Storage and compute are separated and can be scaled independently, and all billing is based on data processed (not time!) so users only pay for the resources they use.

 By designing the system this way, our billing system is consumption-based and transparent.
 We bill for bytes processed and bytes stored, rather than resource